OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Step 2: Configure the drivers in the Front-end (oned.conf) [Optional]
 --------------------------------------------------------------------------------

-The following sections in the ``/etc/one/oned.conf`` file describe the information and virutalization drivers for vCenter, which are enabled by default:
+The following sections in the ``/etc/one/oned.conf`` file describe the information and virtualization drivers for vCenter, which are enabled by default:

 .. code::